Canadian Forts

 Located south of St. John's.
 It was originally built for defence against the French.
 It was attacked by the French in November 1696 and January 1705.

 Bay Bulls Harbour was the alternate port to St. John's Harbour during World War II.
-The Canadian Navy had a small section base here, as well as a naval repair base (completed in 1944).
+The Royal Canadian Navy had a small section base here, as well as a naval repair base (completed in 1944).
 Coastal defence and/or anti-aircraft batteries may have been located here.

 Cape Spear Radar Station